garygr2002/Rebalance/README.md

 ### Gains Threshold

 The income threshold begins in column 1, and may be 16 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
-The income threshold is the minimum income where the capital gains tax rate takes effect. <i>Gains threshold is a currency field with no currency indicator.</i>
+The income threshold is the minimum income where the capital [Gains Rate](#gains-rate) takes effect. <i>Gains threshold is a currency field with no currency indicator.</i>

 ### Gains Rate

 The tax rate begins in column 18, and may be 8 characters long.
 Its content is constrained to a non-negative number no greater than 100, possibly with a decimal point.
-The rate applies to capital gains beginning at the associated income threshold.
+The rate applies to capital gains beginning at the associated [Gains Threshold](#gains-threshold).

 ## Holding File